marcussmith0/liri-bot/README.md

 do-what-it-says
 	Will read the file "random.txt" and "do what it says"

-you commands will also be logged to "log.txt" so don't type anything naughty
+your commands will also be logged to "log.txt" so don't type anything naughty